 7.2 We may also share Personal Data: (a) with a statutory body where there is a lawful basis to do so; (b) with selected third parties including our legal, financial and tax advisors and sub-contractors; (c) if we are under a legal obligation to disclose Personal Data.
 This includes exchanging information with other organisations for the purposes of fraud prevention or investigation.

 7.3 Where we enter into agreements with third parties to Process Personal Data on our behalf, we will ensure that the appropriate contractual protections are in place to safeguard such Personal Data where required by Data Protection Law.
-Examples of such third party service providers that we engage, and to whom we may provide Personal Data include but are not limited to communications providers, payroll service providers, pension administrators, occupational health providers, marketing or recruitment agencies, operators of data centers used by us, security services, catering service providers, and professional advisors such as external lawyers, accountants, tax and pensions advisors.
+Examples of such third party service providers that we engage, and to whom we may provide Personal Data include but are not limited to communications providers, payroll service providers, pension administrators, occupational health providers, marketing or recruitment agencies, operators of data centres used by us, security services, catering service providers, and professional advisors such as external lawyers, accountants, tax and pensions advisors.

 8.0 Data Retention